maxWN/angular-electron-utility/README.md

-# Angular-Electron Utility
+# Swiss Army App

-## Purpose
+## Summary

-The overall purpose of this project is to create a small, dynamic, multi-purpose, cross-platform desktop app.
-This app merely demonstrates knowledge of electron.js,angular.js, and node.js while providing a wide array of useful functionality, a sort of "Swiss Army App".
+This is a cross platform app that provides a wide array of functionality all in one app!
+It provides the following functionality:

+ * Video Player
+ * Audio Player
+ * Text Editor
+ * File Management
+ * And more...

 ## Software utilized